The Falling Soldier: Authenticity debate

 Susperregui also pointed out more contradictions in the accepted account of the photograph, noting that Capa mentioned in interviews that the militiaman had been killed by a burst of machine-gun fire rather than a sniper's bullet.
 Capa also gave different accounts of the vantage point and technique he used to obtain the photograph.
 Spanish newspapers, including a newspaper from Barcelona, El Periódico de Catalunya, sent reporters to Espejo to verify the location of the photograph.
 The reporters returned with photographs showing a close match between the present day skyline and the background of Capa's photographs.

 Willis E. Hartshorn, director of the International Center of Photography, argued against the claims that the photograph was staged.
 He suggested that the soldier in the photograph had been killed by a sniper firing from a distance while posing for the staged photograph.
 Susperregui dismissed the suggestion, pointing out that the front lines were too widely separated and that there was no documentary evidence for the use of snipers on the Córdoba front.

 There is also doubt about the identification of the photograph's subject.
-It was believed that Frederico Borrell García was the subject, but he was actually killed at Cerro Muriano, and was shot while sheltered behind a tree.
+It was believed that Frederico Borrell García was the subject, but he was actually killed at Cerro Muriano and was shot while sheltered behind a tree.
 In addition to a lack of clarity of the location of the photograph, Frederico Borrell García did not greatly resemble the subject of the photograph.

-This photograph was published by the magazine Vu within a series of photographs where two soldiers can be seen falling in exactly the same place and with little time difference where the Falling Soldier allegedly fell, which raises doubts about its authenticity.